JoeVirtual/KonFoo/_sources/content/containers.rst.txt

 ``('field path', attribute)`` or ``('field path', list(attributes))`` tuples by calling its method :meth:`~Container.to_list`.

-The listed default attribute is the field :attr:`~Field.value`.
+The default attribute is the field :attr:`~Field.value`.

     >>> # List the field values in the container.
     >>> container.to_list()